 Projection: Projection occurs when you place your own thoughts, feelings, or emotions onto another person.
 You do this because you can’t accept how you really feel, or what you really think.

-Denial: Denial happens when you simply block facts or events from your mind.
+Denial or Repression: Denial/repression happens when you simply block facts or events from your mind.

 Example: When your partner asks why you spent $600 at Target, you say that you didn’t do that.
 You aren’t lying on purpose, your mind actually made you believe that you didn’t spend the money.

 Rationalization: Rationalization involves changing the facts to make a situation less threatening.

 Example: In the Target example above, instead of outright denying that you spent the money, you might come up with an excuse, like: “They were having the biggest sale of the year, so if you think about it, I actually saved us money!”

 Reaction Formation: Reaction Formation occurs when you do the opposite of what you really feel.

 Example: You are pissed at your husband but you clean the entire house and make his favorite dinner.